CustomProject/Portfolio-Template/README.md

 - You are free to use this project for **personal or commercial** purposes.
 - You can **modify** and **redistribute** it without any restrictions.
-- **No permission is required** for use, but please credit the original author.

 If you have any questions or suggestions, feel free to contact me!